 Figure 2.
 Program Participants.
-During 2006, AMS established cooperative agreements with 11 States to sample and/or test MDP commodities.
-Samples collected by Maryland are analyzed by the Ohio Laboratory.
-Samples collected by Texas are analyzed by the National Science Laboratory in Gastonia, North Carolina.
-These two laboratories also analyzed California samples beginning March 2006.
+During 2007, AMS established cooperative agreements with 11 States to sample and/or test MDP commodities.
+Samples collected by California, Maryland, and Texas are analyzed by the Ohio laboratory and the National Science Laboratory in Gastonia, North Carolina.
+In addition, the Colorado laboratory analyzed cantaloupes and green onions collected by Florida.
 States that do not participate in MDP's sampling program but are in the direct distribution networks of the participating States are also shown.

 shown in Figure 2 are the 13 neighboring States that are in the direct distribution networks for the MDP collection States: Alaska, Connecticut, Delaware, Hawaii, Idaho, Massachusetts, Nevada, New Jersey, New Mexico, Oklahoma, Vermont, Virginia, and Wyoming.
-Together these States represent over 50 percent of the Nation's population and all geographic regions of the country, with significant rural-to-urban variability.
+Together, these States represent over 50 percent of the Nation's population and all geographic regions of the country, with significant rural-to-urban variability.
 Therefore, MDP samples are a statistically defensible representation of the country as a whole.

-Microbiology laboratory services were provided by nine States (California, Colorado, Florida, Michigan, Minnesota, New York, Ohio, Washington, and Wisconsin) and AMS NSL.
-Due to internal State funding issues, the California laboratory voluntarily discontinued program participation in February 2006.
-Beginning in March 2006, samples collected by California were shipped to the Ohio and AMS NSL laboratories.
+Microbiology laboratory services were provided by eight States (Colorado, Florida, Michigan, Minnesota, New York, Ohio, Washington, and Wisconsin) and one USDA AMS facility, NSL.
+Samples collected by California, Maryland, and Texas were analyzed by the Ohio and AMS NSL laboratories.
+In addition, the Colorado laboratory analyzed cantaloupes and green onions collected by Florida.

 USDA is a member of the interagency Task Force on Antimicrobial Resistance established in 1999 to address antimicrobial resistance, which has been identified as a priority food safety and public health issue.
 As such, isolates from positive MDP samples were sent to FDA/ CVM for antimicrobial resistance testing.
-These data will be added to the National Antimicrobial Resistance Monitoring System (NARMS) database.
+These data are being added to the National Antimicrobial Resistance Monitoring System (NARMS) database.
 Additionally, CVM performs genomic fingerprinting on MDP isolates for inclusion in the PulseNet system.